 - Hiking Trail

 Fishing: Pond fishing is good in this 9 acre pond.
 Maximum depth of over 23 feet, and a spring fed water source helps maintain an optimum fishery.
 Large-Mouth Bass, Bluegill, Crappie and Channel Catfish are kept stocked in the pond.
+Every other year, trout are stocked.
+Next stocking is scheduled for spring of 2019.
 Fishing is available year round.

 Camping: The camp ground is located in the northwest corner of the park on a ridge overlooking the pond.
 There are 16 designated rock camping pads provided for campers and RV’s.
 Each modern site is serviced with 50-30-20 amp outlets and rural water hookups.
 A primitive group tent site is available at the west end of the campground.
 Newly remodel pit-vault bathrooms are provided.
 Showers are not available.
 Click for additional information about camping at Criss Cove.